RSS About

 However, we have almost all the components we need to just map a 32KB (or smaller) ROM file into our emulator’s memory.
 Just like the Boot ROM, the most basic cartridge can be seen as a 32KB-long byte array, which covers all addresses from 0x0000 to 0x7fff.

 Didn’t we implement something similar, way back?
-Our RAM type provides exactly the features we need, except we need to initialize the underlying byte array with the content of the ROM file we want to run.
+Our RAM type provides exactly the features we need, except we need to initialize the underlying byte array with the contents of the ROM file we want to run.
 We should also forbid memory writes to those addresses since the simplest cartridges are just read-only ROMs.
 Some others do accept writes to special addresses related to memory banking, but, again, that will need its own article.

-In the mean time, we can simply embed our RAM type, write a tiny constructor function to read its content from a file, and override the embedded RAM type’s Write() method to make it a no-op.
+In the mean time, we can simply embed our RAM type, write a tiny constructor function to read its contents from a file, and override the embedded RAM type’s Write() method to make it a no-op.

 // Cartridge type acting like a read-only extension of our RAM type, initialized